BitReign/ScreenAsk/README.md

 - 🎤 **Voice Input**: Record and transcribe your questions using speech-to-text
 - 🤖 **AI Analysis**: Analyze screenshots with OpenAI GPT-4 Vision
 - 🔊 **Text-to-Speech**: Hear responses spoken aloud
+- 📍 **Structured Responses**: Always returns POI coordinates and data in JSON format for integrations
+- 🎯 **Circle Overlay**: Visual feedback with animated circles at points of interest (Experimental)
 - 📱 **System Tray**: Background operation with system tray icon
 - ⚙️ **Configurable**: Customizable hotkeys, audio settings, and more